-Use the Last drop-down list box to select the duration for which you want to see the chart.
-Select the 1 hour, 4 hours, 12 hours, or 24 hours.
+The range selection in the first graph is 10 minutes.
+You can use the Last drop-down list box to select the duration for which you want to see the chart: select the last 1 hour, last 4 hours, last 12 hours, or last 24 hours.
 You can also select the date and time through which you want the data to be displayed.